5 Steps (Finally!) to Get a Song out of Your Head

 This research, conducted at Western Washington University, refuted the idea that earworms only come from irritating repetitive jingles (like the one from those "Nationwide is on your side” commercials).
 In reality, even “good” music, like songs by the Beatles, could create them.
 The researchers found partial support for the theory that earworms occur as a result of the Zeigarnik Effect, in which our minds get stuck on incomplete mental processes.
 This theory suggests that our brains can get "hung up," when we hear an incomplete song that we do not know well.
 Because our mind can’t “put the song away” and finish it, it gets stuck like a needle on a record, or as in "Groundhog Day," playing the same unfinished snippet on nonstop repeat.
 In the 2012 research, both complete and incomplete songs created earworms—and people who were more musically talented were more prone to develop earworms.

 Finally, when a person engaged in a more absorbing mental task, after or during hearing the song, they were less likely to develop an earworm.
 So earworms might be like mind viruses that jump into our unused mental RAM and then run in the background.
 But if you’re using all your cognitive bandwidth, those earworms cannot get in.

-I found the video for the Cars song on Youtube, and listened to it all the way through.
-Then, I listened to some of other my favorite songs afterward, songs that I know well, and know all the way through.
-I found a few different engaging tasks to immerse myself in—reading and writing on a few things I became impassioned about.
+I found the video for the song on YouTube, and listened to it all the way through.
+Then, I listened to some of other my favorite songs afterward—songs that I know well, and know all the way through.
+I found a few different engaging tasks to immerse myself in, reading and writing on a few things I became impassioned about.

 At last, that earworm was gone for good.